queengooborg/OpenTag3D/spec.md

 This is additional data that not all manufacturers will implement, typically due to technological restrictions.
 These fields should be populated if available.

-This memory address starts just outside the range of NTAG213; an NTAG215/216 must be used to store this data.
+This memory address starts just outside the range of NTAG213; an SLIX2 or larger must be used to store this data.

 {% include spec_table.md set="extended" %}